Henry-woodrow/Lighting-controller-software/README.md

 steps to get there!

-This is the only i work on for the next 6 months 19/12/2025
+This is the only thing i work on for the next 6 months 19/12/2025

 first steps is make it understand dmx